 Saturday, September 1, 2012

 The Sonic X-Tremes set was put out in 2005 and included 2 skaters: Junior and Molly (with Tot).
-It also included Cherrie on a scooter, which I quickly discarded in favor of another deck.
-The fourth member of this set should be Pete (probably also on a scooter).
+It also included both Pete and Cherrie on a scooter, which I quickly discarded in favor of other decks.
 This set features figures that are a bit larger than the earlier Sonic Skaters series.
 The boards are the same size as the Sonic Bendable X-Tremes.